“Everyone has a plan until they get punched in the mouth.”~ Mike Tyson

 The Bottom Line on Punch Lists and Punch Work

 Punch lists are a crucial step in the construction process.
 It is the last hurdle to successfully deliver a completed project.
-Each project faces their own unique challenges, but preparing a complete and accurate punch list will give everyone on the project a clear understanding of what needs to be done in order to finish the project.
+Each project faces its own unique challenges, but preparing a complete and accurate punch list will give everyone on the project a clear understanding of what needs to be done in order to finish the project.
 Which is why we created this simple, easy to use downloadable, punch list template (link above), to help you finish your efficiently and profitably finish your project.